 As the market for online courses becomes increasingly crowded, it’s becoming harder to stand out and – with student expectations continuing to rise – it’s also harder to maintain a profitable price point for an ordinary self-paced online course.

-Edupreneurs need good approaches to bucking these trends and an important one to consider is offering an online masterclass.
+Edupreneurs who want to sell courses online need good approaches to bucking these trends and an important one to consider is offering an online masterclass.

 In this post, we’ll cover everything you need to know about creating and hosting an online masterclass.

 Let’s dive in.